lightningfastcomputing/ThorFork-Mining-Game/README.md

 # TODO

-Utilize render batching

 Fix performance issue with cascading explosives (use priority queue)

 Fix Makefile

 Fix rendering again (wide players force x-level gen to be off)

-use raycasting to determine block to be mined
+Use raycasting to determine block to be mined

 # Ideas